PeeK1e/youtube-party/README.md

 Running the server locally you can create rooms with this URL: http://localhost/index.html?room=YOUR-ROOM-NAME

 The App is not optimized for HTTPS!
 Its working well for http requests, a Rasperry PI 3 is apparently too slow for https requests.

+The license and source code from sockets.io can be found here: https://github.com/socketio/socket.io